adaptris/interlok-docs-legacy/pages/advanced/advanced-sonic-container.md

 </Configuration>
 ```

+## JMX ##

+By default, unless otherwise specified, JMX is disabled.
+In order to expose the standard Adapter JMX controls (e.g. starting / stopping individual channels); add jmxserviceurl as a deployment parameter (along with the appropriate setting e.g. `service:jmx:jmxmp://localhost:5555`) and `managementComponents=jmx` as a deployment parameter.
+This means that the same JMX controls will be exposed as when running as a standalone process.
+Once enabled you can connect to it via jconsole (if the jmxremote*.jars are in the classpath) with the specified jmx service url or via the Interlok Web UI.

 ## Deployment parameters variable substitution ##

 To use Sonic deployment parameters for variable replacements in your adapter.xml, add the following configuration to your `bootstrap.properties`: